dbcli/pgcli/docs/pages/dialogs.rst

 Styling of dialogs
 ------------------

-A custom ``Style`` instance can be passed to all dialogs to override the default style.
-Also, text can be styled by passing an ``HTML`` object.
+A custom :class:`~prompt_toolkit.styles.style.Style` instance can be passed to all dialogs to override the default style.
+Also, text can be styled by passing an :class:`~prompt_toolkit.formatted_text.HTML` object.

 .. code:: python